mralioune/printf/README.md

 0x11.
 C - printf team project
+This is a team project by Favour simeon and  El hadji Alioune Ndiaye is a custom made printf function written 100% in C, called _printf.
+The function is optimized to take various inputs and optional arguments exactly the way standard library function printf works.
+In this case we can say we built our own printf.
+This project is my first team project.
+ALX Software Engineering program.